 Through its Compliance Program, Northern Lakes Surgery Center strives to comply with all legal and regulatory requirements, prevent and detect any unlawful and/or unethical conduct by its employees, contractors and agents, and avoid unlawful or unethical business practices.
 Northern Lakes Surgery Center requires contractors and agents to adopt and abide by these policies in connection with the services they provide.

 Northern Lakes Surgery Center’s Code of Ethics is the basis for the Compliance Program.
-The Governing Board of Northern Lakes Surgery Center has adopted this Statement of Organizational Ethics to establish expectations for conduct.
 It is the intent of the Board of Directors to set forth specific principles that all individuals, acting on behalf of Northern Lakes Surgery Center, will adhere to while conducting such activities:

 - We represent Northern Lakes Surgery Center’s services and capabilities accurately and fairly to the public.